Saskatoon’s rainbow crosswalk damaged by tire marks - Saskatoon | Globalnews.ca

 Saskatoon’s rainbow crosswalk damaged by tire marks

-Saskatoon’s recently installed rainbow crosswalk has been damaged after a driver tore through a downtown intersection and left dark tire marks at 23rd St. and 4th Ave.
+Saskatoon’s recently installed rainbow crosswalk has been damaged after a driver tore through a downtown intersection and left dark tire marks at 23rd Street and 4th Avenue.

 The skid marks surfaced on Monday, just two days after the lines were painted to celebrate Saskatoon’s LGBTQ community, pride month and the upcoming Saskatoon Pride Festival.